alexqfredrickson/notes/aws/aws.md

 ### LightSail

-AWS LightSail is a service like Elastic BeanStalk that automatically provisions instances, containers, managed databases, CDN distributions, load balancers, SSD-storage, static IP addresses, DNS management, and snapshots.
+LightSail is a service like Elastic BeanStalk that automatically provisions instances, containers, managed databases, CDN distributions, load balancers, SSD-storage, static IP addresses, DNS management, and snapshots.

 ### VM Import/Export

-AWS VM Import/Export lets customers import virtual machine images from local virtual environments to EC2 instances, and export them back.
+VM Import/Export lets customers import virtual machine images from local virtual environments to EC2 instances, and export them back.

 It is a free service, but S3/EBS volumes/EC2 instances cost money obviously.

 ### Glue

-AWS Glue is a serverless data integration service that allows end-users to analyze, and perform ETL on data from multiple sources.
+Glue is a serverless data integration service that allows end-users to analyze, and perform ETL on data from multiple sources.
 It is used for ML, analytics, and application development.

 Glue has over 70 possible data sources.
 It loads data into data lakes.
 The data is then searched/queried using Athena, EMR, and/or Redshift Spectrum.

 ### Transfer Family

-AWS Transfer Family transfers files in and out of S3 and EFS.
+Transfer Family transfers files in and out of S3 and EFS.

 It uses protocols such as SFTP (Secure Shell File Transfer Protocol), AS2 (Application Statement 2), FTPS (File Transfer Protocol Secure), and FTP (File Transfer Protocol).
 Note that the hilariously named SFTP differs from FTPS in that SFTP leverages SSH, whereas FPTS leverages TLS/SSL.

 ### EventBridge

-AWS EventBridge connects application components together to support event-driven architecture.
+EventBridge connects application components together to support event-driven architecture.
 An *event* in this context is a record of a past event, described in JSON format, which contains some metadata about the event.

 It uses *event buses* and *pipes* to decouple application components.
 An *event bus* receives events, and delivers them to targets. *Rules* are evaluated when messages are received, to determine if events should be delivered. *Pipes* are similar, but they route events from single sources to single targets.